profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 in feelings and make a problem out of life.
 We create obstructions by the way that we deal with the eight worldly dhammas: praise and blame, gain and loss, pleasure and suffering, popularity and insignificance.
-Out of delusion we relate to these worldly winds heedlessly - indulging in what we like and resisting what we don’t.
+Out of delusion we relate to these worldly winds heedlessly, indulging in what we like and resisting what we don’t.
 Wisdom on the other hand simply sees the reality of the sensory world.
 It knows the space within which all experiences arise and cease.
-Such knowing means a great being doesn’t even have to try to let go; all inclination to cling automatically falls away.
-He or she experiences sensual pleasure but adds nothing to it and takes nothing away.
+Such knowing means that a great being doesn’t even have to try to let go; all inclination to cling automatically falls away.
+He or she experiences sensual pleasure, but adds nothing to it and takes nothing away.
 {:.dhp-reflection}